 What AI-based assistant functions does Knowledgeworker offer?

-- Creation of structures for e-learning courses
+- Creation of outlines for e-learning courses,

-- Generation of texts
+- Generation of texts,

-- Generation of relevant images
+- Generation of suitable images,

-- Translation of learning content
+- Translation of learning content.

 The decision of whether to use all or only selected assistant functions is up to you.